 Surviving spouses or children who meet the DIC requirements described above can also apply to receive any retroactive sum payment for service-connected disability compensation that was due the deceased veteran.
 At times, this can be a significant sum of money.

-A request for payment of accrued benefits is included on the same application form that is used to request DIC, and has the same application process as described above.
+A request for payment of accrued benefits is included on the same VA application form (21-354) that is used to request DIC, and has the same application process as described above.

 The surviving spouse and children of a veteran who served during wartime who are ineligible for DIC may be eligible for the death pension benefit if they are unmarried and they fall within the low-income guidelines of the program.
 The amount of the death pension depends on your income; learn how the VA determines the amount of the death pension benefit.